vasilich-tregub/JXS_codec_pipeline/README.md

 The header image\_write.h writes the generated images to files, using Microsoft WIC component, and later can be modified to use a crossplatform cairo library for the purpose.

+In the second project, JXS\_precincts, operations of precinct creation from the DWT result data and restoring this data with precinct_to_image calls is inserted between dwt\_forward\_transform and dwt\_inverse\_transform calls.
+The image generated with the precinct_to_image call is written to the png file.
+The example image in this project is 3840x2160, so the processing can take a while and uses 694 MB of RAM.
+This memory consumption is the result of unfolding precincts in memory arrays instead of writing these to stream.
+It is made on purpose to help student examine the precinct operations.
+You can vary the dimensions of synthesized image in the image\_create.h header file.

+So we have the model of encoder followed by the model of encoder in this project.
+THe data from encoder to decoder are passed through memory here, rather than via stream.

+This project lays the foundation for examining the rate control mechanism in the ISO 21122 (5) reference software packet.